int128/wait-for-workflows-action/README.md

 # wait-for-workflows-action [![ts](https://github.com/int128/wait-for-workflows-action/actions/workflows/ts.yaml/badge.svg)](https://github.com/int128/wait-for-workflows-action/actions/workflows/ts.yaml)

-This is an action to wait for all workflow runs of the current SHA.
+This is an action to wait for all workflow runs of the current commit.

-## Purpose

-When any workflow has `paths` filter in GitHub Actions, we cannot enable the status check in a branch protection rule.
+When any workflow has `paths` filter in GitHub Actions, it is not possible to set a status check to a branch ruleset.

-This action aggregates the statuses of workflow runs.
+This action aggregates the statuses of workflow runs for a status check.

 ## Getting Started